 Corporation tax in South Africa is imposed at a rate of 28% of taxable income.
-Dividends tax is imposed on the shareholder at a rate of 20%, but it may be reduced to 5% in terms of a Double Tax Agreement (if applicable), or to 0% in respect of dividends paid by an oil and gas company out of amounts attributable to its oil and gas income.
-The 20% rate is effective from 22 February 2017, prior to this date the rate of dividend tax was 15%.
+Dividends tax is imposed on the shareholder at a rate of 20%, but it may be reduced in terms of a Double Tax Agreement (if applicable) and is 0% in respect of dividends paid by an oil and gas company out of amounts attributable to its oil and gas income.
+The 20% rate is effective from 22 February 2017.